scott-weeden/gatsby-ecommerce-theme/README.md

   ## Deploying

-  After installing and customizing your new e-commerce theme it's now time to deploy!
+  After installing and customizing your new e-commerce style brand it's now time to deploy!

    -  You can Deploy using the [Netlify CLI](https://cli.netlify.com/):